markjnkim/es_mod/03-javascript/content/lesson-5-bugs.md

   return response;
 }
 ```
-A key statement in this function is the recursive call after the `alert()` in the conditional code block.
+A key statement in this function is the recursive call, `test()`, after the `alert()` in the conditional code block.
 This is called recursive because the function calls itself.
-This is create a loop that will constantly call itself is the conditional statement remains true.
+This will create a loop that will constantly call itself if the conditional statement remains true.
 We can see a distinct similarity to the `while` loop we just created in the last bug we squashed.
-As in the `while` loop, recursive functions must pay special attention to the conditional statement to break the loop otherwise a stack overflow error will occur.
+As in the `while` loop, recursive functions must pay special attention to the conditional statement to break the loop otherwise a stack overflow error will occur otherwise known as an infinite loop.
 Recall we used recursion in our `startGame()` and `shop()` functions, when the function was called within the function expression.

-> **Deep Dive:** Recursive functions can be very tricky to learn for new developers due to it's iterative nature.
+> **Deep Dive:** Recursive functions can be very tricky to learn for new developers due to it's looping nature.
 This method is used in Mathematics such as in the Fibonacci sequence as well as Computer Science in many algorithms.
 [For more information about recursive functions visit Wikipedia.](https://en.wikipedia.org/wiki/Recursion_(computer_science))

-Let's use this recursive method to handle blank or null responses to the fight or skip prompt.
+Let's use this recursive method to handle blank or null responses in the fight/skip prompt.
 We will create a new function similar to our `test()` example and our `getPlayerName()` function due to the level of complexity currently in our `while` loop due to the number of nested conditionals.
 Creating a function will increase the readability of our code.
 This also helps isolate bugs since we can test functions individually.

-This new function will be called `fightOrSkip()`.
+We have decided to create a new function will be called `fightOrSkip()` due to the singular focus of this operation.
 It will be responsible for receiving a valid response from the user to determine if the player robot will continue fighting.
 Let's extract our skip and fight conditional logic from the `fight()` function as well as the `confirmSkip` condition and place it in our new function.
 Let's take a moment and look at the code block below.
 What is the conditional recursive function call that we need to make our function work correctly:
 ```javascript
 var fightOrSkip = function() {